node-techno-lab/node-cluster/README.md

 This document presents :

 * how to implement `cloning` strategy with Node.js cluster (without `PM2`)
-* how to be sure that our `Express` Node.js application, using the Node.js cluster, correctly handle and report all crashes/exceptions.
+* how to be sure that our `Express` Node.js application, using the Node.js cluster, correctly handles and reports all crashes/exceptions.
-* how the implement `decomposing` strategy with Node.js cluster
+* how the implement `decomposing` strategy with Node.js cluster.
+Coming soon

 ## Table of Contents